michael2012z/BitBible/markdown/KJV/files/1Chr.md

 ## 1 Chronicles 2

-1. These are the sons of Israel; Reuben, Simeon, Levi, and Judah, Issachar, and Zebulun,Israel: or, Jacob
+1. These are the sons of Israel; Reuben, Simeon, Levi, and Judah, Issachar, and Zebulun,

 2. Dan, Joseph, and Benjamin, Naphtali, Gad, and Asher.